JacobW22/Youtube_helper/README.md

 ## General Information
-- The application offers such tools as:
+- The application offers such tools as:<br>
-    : Video Downloader including multiple formats
+    : Video Downloader including multiple formats<br>
-    : Filtering comments attached with sorting and searching phrases : Transferring youtube playlists to spotify account : Ai powered avatar generator
+    : Filtering comments attached with sorting and searching phrases<br>
+    : Transferring youtube playlists to spotify account<br>
+    : Ai powered avatar generator

 - You have an overview of the history of your activities and the ability to customize your account settings